kellyjonbrazil/jc/docs/utils.md

 def streaming_line_input_type_check(line: str) -> None
 ```

-Ensure each line is a string
+Ensure each line is a string.
+Raises TypeError if not.

 <a id="jc.utils.timestamp"></a>